 It is the constituent polyphenols, a type of flavonoid-containing catechin and proanthocyanidins that have earned tea such a reputation for imbuing good health.
 Of the three most common types of tea–black, green, and oolong–green tea contains the most polyphenols, at about 15 to 30 percent by weight.
-About half of that is epigallocatechin gallate (EGCC).
+Nearly half of that is epigallocatechin gallate (EGCC).
 But black and oolong teas are not far behind.
 Tea’s polyphenols, especially EGCG, are recognised as an antioxidant.
 They prevent free-radical damage and have even been found to lower levels of free radicals produced by the environmental toxin paraquat.
-EGCG has been found to be twenty times stronger than vitamin E in protecting brain lipids, which are very susceptible to oxidative stress.
+EGCG is twenty times stronger than vitamin E in protecting brain lipids, which are very susceptible to oxidative stress.
 Polyphenols are also anticarcinogenic.

 Surveys of Japanese tea drinkers show that those consuming four to six cups daily have lower rates of breast, oesophagal, liver, lung, and skin cancers than those who drink less or none at all.
 Other studies support these findings, indicating that drinking green tea can reduce the occurrence of a broad range of cancers.
 Green tea prevents blood platelet aggregation, the “clumping together” of blood that can lead to blood clots, heart attacks, and stroke.
 Tea’s polyphenols, along with its vitamin C content, also help strengthen blood vessel walls.
 In fact, the consumption of green tea with meals has been shown to reduce the occurrence of arterial disease, while a study of six thousand Japanese women who were nondrinkers and nonsmokers over the age of 40 found that those who drank about five cups of green tea daily had a 50 percent decrease in the risk of stroke.